inner-outer-space/de-zoomcamp-2024/1a-docker_sql/readme.md

 ```

 Remove unnecessary code and add main method and arg parse so that you can pass arguments to the job.
 As an exercise this was written to upload the yellow taxi data and the zones lookup table.
+Please note: I have used the parquet file but the class uses the CSV.
+The data is different in the parquet file and shouldn't be used to answer the quiz questions.

 ```python
 import argparse